How To Steam Milk For Barista Coffee

-The second step is called ‘stretching’ and is when you turn the steam on and have the nozzle of the steam wand near the surface of the milk to make a hissing sound.
+The second step is called ‘stretching’ and is when you turn the steam on and have the nozzle of the steam wand below the surface of the milk to make a hissing sound.
 This processes creates micro-foam by letting air gently into the milk.

 The key is to have the nozzle just a fraction under the surface of the milk in order to create foam while making the milk spin in a whirlpool motion.
 I find that the milk stretching stage lasts about 5 seconds as you only need to introduce a little bit of air into the milk.
 Once you create enough foam for your coffee -- more for a cappuccino less for a latte -- you move onto the third stage.

 (3) Milk Spinning/Whirlpool:

 The third stage is called ‘spinning’ and is when you submerge the steam wand nozzle another fraction down the milk -- literally half a centimeter (1/5th of an inch) -- and continue to spin the milk in a whirlpool motion.
 You should hear no hissing sound, other than the occasional leftover bubble being eaten up by the steam wand.
 This spinning process mixes the micro foam with the milk in order to 'polish' the milk.
 The key to spinning the milk is to tilt the jug a little to get the perfect whirlpool.
 You’ll need to find the sweet-spot which is a little off-centre the jug and try to keep it there from start to finish.

 Keep spinning the milk until the jug becomes too hot to touch or around 60 degrees celsius (140 fahrenheit) then turn off the steam and wipe your steam want with a wet, clean cloth.
 However I find for latte art it's best to have the milk a little cooler around 50 degrees celsius (122 fahrenheit).

 (4) Rest and Polish: